 The Arizona Geological Survey (AZGS) was established as an independent state agency by Laws 1987, Chapter 158, when it assumed the responsibilities of the Bureau of Geology and Mineral Technology.
 The Office of the State Geologist was created at the same time.
-In 2016 AZGS responsibilities were transferred to the University of Arizona and the Arizona Board of Regents (ABOR).
+In 2016 oversight of the AZGS was transferred to the University of Arizona and the Arizona Board of Regents (ABOR).
 Statutory authority is found at A.R.S. §§27-101 through 27-110.

 The Arizona Geological Survey is the latest in a line of academic departments and state agencies serving the people of the Arizona Territory and now the State of Arizona.
 In 1883, then Territorial Governor Tritle requested federal assistance in establishing a geologic survey for the Arizona Territory.
 The U.S. Congress responded in 1888 by creating the post of Territorial Geologist of Arizona.
 The unpaid position of Territorial Geologist first went to John F. Blandy, who served until the mid-1890s.
 Upon gaining statehood in 1912, the position of Territorial Geologist was abolished.